NicoBlasey/NicoBlasey/README.md

 - ⚡ I’m currently learning JavaScript , Node.js , C#
 - ⚡ I’m looking to collaborate with other Developer's creators
 - ⚡ I'm looking for possible opportunitys that i can grab
-- ⚡ Fun fact: I love play games and make discord bots / Games on Unity
+- ⚡ Fun fact: I love to play games and make discord bots / Games on Unity

 <br />